CodingMilitia/Blog/content/posts/2024-05-13-where-are-my-traces-weird-dotnet-meets-opentelemetry-gotcha.md

 Gotta study the topic a bit more to try and figure out additional work around options.
 Let me know if you have any other ideas on how to work around this issue.

+Update: if we have APIs that are public facing, in which case we probably don't want to propagate inbound trace context, we can disable it.
+[This article](https://martinjt.me/2023/07/07/trace-propagation-and-public-api-endpoints-in-net-part-1-disable-all/) explains how to do it.

 ## Outro

 That's it for this quick post.
 As mentioned, this post is more of a reminder for myself, but if someone faces the same issue, hopefully can find this post before wasting as many hours on it as I did.